jcalixte/rnrps/article/article.md

 In a game, each player will update his own document so we will not have to deal with conflicts.
 But our component just want to handle one document `Play` to display plays and scores.
 So we have a final work to do, we need to fetch the two documents in the database and merge them into one.

 It is done in the file `PlayService.`, we can call this method `mergePlays` where we use a spread operator to merge the two documents.
 But there is a little more work to do when we want to gather play `turns` in which each players update their moves.
-We loop through each `turn`, retrieve the move of the player 1 in the player 1's document and retrieve the move of the player 2 in the player 2's document.
+For each `turn`, we retrieve the move of the player 1 in the player 1's document and the move of the player 2 in the player 2's document.
 Like this:

 ```TypeScript
 // PlayService.ts